-- (1) Fully formed proposed jury instructions and verdict forms for trial, and for sentencing if enhancement facts are at issue, shall be filed at least seven (7) judicial days prior to commencement of trial; - (a) This requirement is in addition to the requirements of UTCR 6.060 and UTCR 6.070. - (b) Simultaneously, each party must also submit to the Court an electronic copy of all requested jury instructions and verdict form(s).
+- (1) Fully formed proposed jury instructions and verdict forms for trial, and for sentencing if enhancement facts are at issue, shall be submitted for filing at least seven (7) judicial days prior to commencement of trial or at the time of trial readiness hearing, whichever occurs first. - (a) This requirement is in addition to the requirements of UTCR 6.060 and UTCR 6.070. - (b) Simultaneously, each party must also submit to the court an electronic copy of all requested jury instructions and verdict form(s).
 The electronic copy shall be in Microsoft Word® format, must be in jury ready form as to each separate document and instruction, and must be submitted in the proposed order of instruction.
 This copy must be emailed to the courtroom email address or other email address provided by the court.